TheChocolateOre/MoonKeki/README.md

 # MoonKeki
 A 2D game development framework with OpenGL backend, written in Java.

+**Attention!** This is work in progress.
+The API might and is very likely to change substantially.
+Tests are absent or minimally performed.

+___

 ### Is this a library, framework or game engine?
 I think of libraries as code that your code calls.
 Frameworks, as code that calls your code and engines as platforms that support game development